vyca2017/content/content/tutorials/general/firebase-vs-graphql.md

 path: /docs/tutorials/graphql-vs-firebase
 layout: TUTORIAL
 preview: firebase-graphql.png
-description: Learn about the differencs of Firebase and GraphQL
+description: Learn about the differences of Firebase and GraphQL
 tags:
   - firebase
 ---